-Although the incidence of Alzheimer’s is approximately 50-100 times more common more than ALS.
-Alzheimer’s patients have no easily quantifiable disease related factors amenable to measurement, with assured reproducible accuracy.
+Although the incidence of Alzheimer’s is approximately 300 times more common more than ALS (5.7 million versus15- 20,000) Alzheimer’s patients have no easily quantifiable disease related factors amenable to measurement with assured reproducible accuracy.
 As such, patients with Alzheimer’s disease are not suitable for most initial clinical studies.

-Patients with ALS have a distinct and unique disease related measurable factor, “muscle strength.”
+Patients with ALS have a distinct and unique disease related measurable factor, “progressively declining muscle strength.”
 Muscle strength can be measured repetitively with decimal like precision over time.
-Even more important, these measurements can be made with simple readily available noninvasive techniques and instruments repetitively at minimal cost.
-(15)
+Even more important, these measurements can be made with simple readily available noninvasive techniques at minimal cost.

 Biting strength, merely another form of muscle strength should be easily quantifiable.
 It specifically measures the primary muscles of mastication: “temporalis, medial and lateral pterygoids.”
 This measurement is unique in that these muscles are innervated by an intracranial nerve: the third (V3) division of the trigeminal nerve.
-By recording these measurements and systematically plotting their natural course of progressive muscle weakness over a period of time, one can measure the rate of decline in muscle function of both somatic and cranial nerves separately, but simultaneously.
+By recording these measurements and systematically plotting their natural course of muscle weakness over a period of time, one can measure the decline in muscle strength and function of both somatic and cranial nerves simultaneously.

 As noted elsewhere, these simple measurements could have been completed for a pittance more than 50 years ago.
-Even today there is minimal, if any, published data recording whether cranial or somatic nerves degenerate at the same or differing rates in patients afflicted with ALS.
+Even today there is minimal, if any, published data recording whether cranial or somatic nerves degenerate at the same or differing rates in ALS patients.

-The author suggest it would be far more advantageous and cost effective initially to study ALS in specific detail, rather than embark on a random, directionless and most likely futile study of Alzheimer’s or other degenerative brain or nerve diseases.
+The author suggest it would be far more advantageous and cost effective initially to study ALS in specific detail, rather than embark on a random, directionless and most likely futile study of Alzheimer’s.

 Simply confirming that the rate of progression of ALS can be altered should provide an additional impetus for further evaluation of dietary factors.
 If such simple studies confirm that diet alone, can alter the rate of progression, in matched controls in patients with ALS, this seemingly insignificant study will provide the first real evidence ever; ALS might be amenable to treatment.

-Although there appears to be minimal agreement concerning the ratio of glial cells to cerebral neurons in various and specific areas of the brain, this author would favor the proposition that it is the primary death of glial cells that precipitates Alzheimer’s, by the simple process of starvation of their anatomically adjacent, nutritionally dependent memory neurons.
+Although there appears to be minimal agreement concerning the ratio of glial cells to cerebral neurons in various and specific areas of the brain, this author would favor the proposition that neurotoxins precipitate the death of glial cells that lead to Alzheimer’s by the simple process of deprivation of essential nutrients to specific glial cells anatomically adjacent nutritionally dependent neurons.